martindsouza/talkapex/source/_posts/2016/2016-02-21-apex-and-nest-thermostat.md

 At ODTUG [Kscope 15](http://kscope15.com/) last year I gave a presentation about APEX plugins.
 During the presentation I built a plugin from scratch to control my [Nest Thermostat](https://nest.com/).
 Everything went well until I did a live demo connecting the APEX plugin with my home Nest.
 I forgot to enable a service and unfortunately the demo didn't work.

-I recently gave a talk to the Vancouver Oracle User Group on&nbsp;[APEX and the Future of Enterprise Development](http://martindsouza.github.io/pres-apex-ent-dev/#/).
+I recently gave a talk to the Vancouver Oracle User Group on [APEX and the Future of Enterprise Development](http://martindsouza.github.io/pres-apex-ent-dev/#/).
 During this presentation I pre-recorded a video of APEX controlling my home Nest to highlight that APEX can work with the Internet of Things (IoT).

 There has been some interest to see this in action so I have included a copy of the video below.
 On the right is a Nest plugin that I wrote for APEX, the left is the Nest app on an Android tablet, and in the center is the actual Nest.